-I was talking to a guy friend about some of what I had observed while dating in my 30s.
-We were talking about a certain men in their 40’s / 50’s who are successful, yet out partying, playing volleyball or other sports daily, traveling the world constantly and dating 21 year old girls who don’t care and won’t question.
-And yet at their heart, these men aren’t actually happy.
-There is a restlessness about them that is kind of sad.
+I was talking to a guy friend about some of what I had observed while dating.
+We were talking about men in their 40’s / 50’s who are successful, yet out partying, playing volleyball or other sports daily, traveling the world constantly and dating 20 year old girls who don’t care and won’t question.
+My friend said something very astute.
+That their behavior was a misdirected pursuit of happiness.
+They think that certain things which made them feel good while doing them, will make them happy.
+But happiness and feeling temporarily good are two different things.

 And so these guys, they keep self medicating – with girls, with travel, with alcohol, with sports because they are trying to feel “happy.”
 But all they feel is “good.”
 So they keep doing more in an attempt to find happiness.
 But happiness is something inside of us – it doesn’t come from things.
 It comes from being present in our lives.
 And in being happy inside.